 A Historical Fulfillment of Prophecy and Spiritual Betrayal — Testified by the Overcomer, Lee Man-hee (이만희)

-The Beast Rises from the Sea — The Beginning of Destruction
+The Beast Rises from the Sea

 The Infiltration Begins – “Cleansing the Cults”

-- Remove the seven messengers
+- Remove the seven messengers.

-- Replace them with Presbyterian pastors
+- Replace them with Presbyterian pastors.

 The Strategy – Destroy from Within

-“You need a certificate to preach.
+When members protested—“This is the Tabernacle of God’s covenant!”—the destroyers retorted, “You need a certificate to preach.
 Mr. Yoo Jr. is gone.
 Pastor Nicholas has credentials.”

 The Mark of the Beast – Ordination Day

-No one could buy or sell unless they had the mark — the name or number of the beast… 666.”
+“It forced all people… to receive a mark on their right hand or forehead, so that no one could buy or sell unless they had the mark—the name or number of the beast… 666.”
 (Revelation 13:16–18)

-(Source: The Reality of Revelation, Chapter 13, pp. 264–265)
+The Physical Fulfillment of Revelation, pp. 204-208, The Reality of Revelation, Chapter 13, pp. 264-265)

 Idol Worship – Appointing False Pastors